Close the left navigation

 Program Description

 The overall goal of the Western Region Universities Consortium (WRUC) training program is to protect workers and communities from exposure to hazardous materials and hazardous waste; to prevent, prepare for, respond to, and recover from emergencies/disasters; and to create pathways to careers in the environmental field and construction industry.
-WRUC programs are delivered in U.S. Environmental Protection Agency Regions 9 and 10 through the University of California, Los Angeles Labor Occupational Safety and Health Program (UCLA-LOSH) as the lead institution; the University of California, Berkeley Labor Occupational Health Program (UCB-LOHP); the Arizona State University Fulton Schools of Engineering Environmental & Resource Management Program (ASU); and the University of Washington Department of Sociology (UW).
+WRUC training programs are delivered in U.S. Environmental Protection Agency Regions 9 and 10 through the University of California, Los Angeles Labor Occupational Safety and Health Program (LOSH) as the lead institution; the University of California, Berkeley Labor Occupational Health Program (LOHP); the Arizona State University Fulton Schools of Engineering, Environmental, & Resource Management Program (ASU); and the University of Washington Department of Sociology (UW).

-The Consortium has developed model programs since 1987 and will continue to do so in the coming five years through three NIEHS components: the Hazardous Waste Worker Training Program (HWWTP), the HAZMAT Disaster Preparedness Training Program (HDPTP), and the Environmental Career Worker Training Program (ECWTP).
-Courses address hazards to workers in hazardous waste cleanup and hazardous materials treatment, storage, transport, and disposal operations; strengthen emergency response, disaster prevention, preparedness, and response and recovery activities; and provide job readiness and life skills to underserved populations.
-HWWTP activities will reach 11,115 hazardous materials and waste workers and supervisors throughout the region and strengthen emergency response capacity on the U.S.-Mexico border, among tribal groups, and in the Pacific Islands.
-A climate change initiative incorporates technology to reach day laborers and the large Spanish-speaking outdoor workforce.
-HDPTP activities will reach 3,575 workers and community members through partnerships with tribal groups in Alaska and the Pacific Northwest and with labor and community environmental justice groups in California, home to the nation's largest ports complex and high concentrations of refineries and chemical facilities.
-ECWTP activities in Los Angeles, California; Seattle, Washington; and Portland, Oregon, will train and place 605 workers in construction and environmental jobs.
+The Consortium has developed model training programs since 1987 and will continue to do so in the coming five years through three NIEHS components: the Hazardous Waste Worker Training Program (HWWTP), the HAZMAT Disaster Preparedness Training Program (HDPTP), and the Environmental Career Worker Training Program (ECWTP).
+WRUC training courses address hazards to workers in hazardous waste cleanup and hazardous materials treatment, storage, transport, and disposal operations; promote biosafety preparedness among healthcare workers; strengthen emergency response, disaster prevention, preparedness, and response and recovery activities; and provide job readiness and life skills.
+WRUC also focuses on reaching untrained populations; responding to new and emerging hazards; building capacity to sustain training activities, safety, and emergency response programs; and supporting a national network of Hazardous Waste Operations and Emergency Response (HAZWOPER) trainers and emergency responders.

 HDPTP

-This goal will be accomplished by UCLA-LOSH, UCB-LOHP, and UW through collaboration with worker, community, state, and local responder groups in each targeted area.
-The WRUC will also participate in the NIEHS Worker Training Program Emergency Support Activation Plan and will create a module on specific hazards of potential refinery/chemical facility disasters for adaptation into training for Community Emergency Response Teams.
-These efforts will build and strengthen emergency response capacity and institutionalize disaster preparedness efforts with these target groups in the region and contribute to national disaster response initiatives.
+These goals are accomplished through strategic partnerships with worker, community, state, and local responder groups.
+WRUC also participates in the NIEHS Worker Training Program Emergency Support Activation Plan.
+These efforts will build and strengthen emergency response capacity and institutionalize disaster preparedness efforts with communities across the region and support national disaster response initiatives.

 ECWTP